beshoo/4gproxy/README.md

-You can build yourself 4g proxy just 2 steps
+How to build youself 4g proxies

 1. Download and Install allproxy app from google play.
 2. Click connect button, you will get a proxy address, your phone network is published with this address.